Minor Injuries In Denver Runway Evacuation

 Key Takeaways:

-• An American Airlines 737 MAX aborted takeoff in Denver after a tire blew and braking caused a fire, leading to the emergency evacuation of 173 passengers.
+• An American Airlines 737 MAX in Denver aborted takeoff after a tire blew and brakes caught fire, leading to the emergency evacuation of 173 passengers.

-• Despite instructions, most passengers evacuated the burning aircraft with their carry-on luggage.
+• Despite instructions, most passengers evacuated with their carry-on belongings, though this incident resulted in remarkably little collateral damage from that action.

 See a mistake?
 Contact us.